LuminousMirage/mine-resource/readme.txt

-This file is reserved for resource
+This file is reserved for resources